estfernan/boost/docs/simulation.rst

 Data Preparation
 ------------------------

-Same as the data pre-processing step in real data example, we need to estimate the size factor for BOOST-GP and SPARK and get normalized expression counts for SpatialDE, BOOST-Ising and BinSpect.
+Same as the data pre-processing step in the real data example, we need to estimate the size factor for BOOST-GP and SPARK and get normalized expression counts for SpatialDE, BOOST-MI and BinSpect.
 ::
     # size factor estimation
     size_factor <- get.size.factor(count, estimation.method = "TSS")